 Instead, I recommend using the Data-Based Observation Method, a 5 step process that includes the actual collection of observable behavior data.
 The steps are:

+1. Identify the standards.
 Be sure that they are worded so that observable behaviors demonstrating those standards can be clearly identified.

 Good standard: Students will be engaged in learning activities.
 Bad standard: Teachers will act in an ethical and professional manner at all times (what does 'ethical' look like?).